Skip to content

 Publication: SB 223 (this coin illustrated) in David R. Sear, Byzantine Coins and Their Values (London: Seaby), p.
 67 in first ed.
 (1974) & pp. 72-3 in second (1987 & later).

 Notes: Most of the “plate coins” from Sear’s 1974 Byzantine… book came from the Ian Roper Collection.
-Unclear exactly how dispersed, but some bronzes appeared in Seaby Coin & Medal Bulletins (c.
+It’s unclear exactly how they were dispersed, but some bronzes appeared in Seaby Coin & Medal Bulletins (c.
 1970s-80s).
-A great many others ended up in Hunt & other collections.
+Many also ended up in Hunt & other collections.
 Most probably by private treaty.

 Above: My copy of McNall‘s (2003) memoir, Fun While It Lasted, is signed & inscribed to one of his high-profile lawyers who was also a client!
 (Who, in turn, gifted it to a family member, also a public figure in Los Angeles, with a note: “Memory lane!
 He’s very candid.”)
 The quote about WHH is on p.
 66.